Frequently Asked Questions about Tickets

 I purchased a Candlelight Christmas Evenings ticket, but I am unable to visit on the date/time I selected.
 What should I do?

 Candlelight Christmas Evenings tickets are non-refundable.
 However, if you need to change the date and/or time of your visit, you may do so by calling 800-411-3812.
 We will be happy to change this for you, based on our current availability.
 Since this is a special event, there will be a $25 (plus tax) change fee assessed for the order, and you will be responsible for paying the difference if the price has increased.
-If you are unable to attend a Candlelight Christmas Evening, your ticket will be valid for daytime admission through October 31, 2019.
+If you are unable to attend a Candlelight Christmas Evening with tickets that are for November 1, 2019 through January 4, 2020, your ticket will be valid for daytime admission through October 31, 2020.

 I would love to visit Biltmore's Gardens and/or Winery, but I don't have time to enjoy all that a general admission ticket has to offer.
 Does Biltmore offer a partial ticket?